rowenaryan/TetrisGame1/README.md

 3. Use the left & right arrow keys to position the shape.
 4. The goal is to complete rows with no empty spaces.
 5. Whwn completed, the rows will disappear.
+6. To pause the game, just press the space bar again.
 >> _*SUPPORTED BROWSERS*: Chrome, Firefox, Safari, Opera and IE9+_

 This fun open source game was cloned from: https://github.com/jakesgordon/javascript-tetris